springxu0800/Linux.Howto-EGLFS-Mali-LimaPanfrost-NoX/README.md

 ---
 ---

-*Building DRM,MESA,KMSCUBE and QT5 with VC4,  without X11 for RPi3/4 32bit or 64bit.
+*Building DRM,MESA,KMSCUBE and QT5 with VC4,  without X11 for RPi3/4 32bit or 64bit.*

-*This guide was made for Debian aarch64 / arm64, adjust to your OS and ARCH/Bitness as needed,
+*This guide was made for Debian aarch64 / arm64, adjust to your OS and ARCH/Bitness as needed.*

-*For Example, for Raspbian, change:
+*For Example, for Raspbian, change:*
 ```
   --libdir=/usr/lib/aarch64-linux-gnu
 ```